 But 1972 saw a major split.
-The DMK’s chief vote gatherer and screen idol MGR, broke away from the party and floated his own that year.
+The DMK's chief vote gatherer and matinee idol Maruthoor Gopalamenon Ramachandran, or MGR, broke away from the party and floated his own that year.
 He named it after Annadurai and called it Anna DMK.
-MGR’s party won three elections in succession, securing 125 seats in 1977, 130 in 1980 and 125 in 1984.
-Karunanidhi remained opposition leader for 11 years.
-When MGR died in December 1987, his wife Janaki succeeded him.
-But the government fell after one month as a result of Congress’ political manoeuvring.
-With MGR’s leading lady and then Propaganda Secretary Jayalalitha also staking her claim to party leadership, a split resulted.
-In 1989 a divided ADMK contested as two factions led by Janaki and Jayalalitha.
-The Janaki faction (one seat) was trounced by Jayalalitha (24 seats) though the DMK under Karunanidhi romped home the winner.
+MGR's party won three elections in succession, securing 125 seats in 1977, 130 in 1980 and 125 in 1984.
+Karunanidhi had to remain content as opposition leader for 11 years.
+When MGR died in 1987 December, his wife Janaki succeeded him.
+But the government fell after one month due to Congress machinations.
+With MGR's leading lady and then propaganda secretary Jayalalitha also staking her claim to party leadership, a split resulted.
+In 1989, a divided ADMK contested as two factions led by Janaki and Jayalalitha.
+The Janaki faction (one seat) was trounced by Jayalalitha (24 seats) but the DMK under Karunanidhi romped home the winner.
 After Rajiv Gandhi's death, the?
 Jayalalitha-Congress combine routed the DMK.
 Only its leader, Karunanidhi, managed to win.
 In 1996, the DMK was returned to power and still retains it.

-This brief account of the power struggle and its results within Tamil Nadu outlines the vicissitudes of the Dravidian parties in the past years.
+The brief account of the power struggle and its results within Tamil Nadu outlines the vicissitudes of the Dravidian parties in the past years.
 Of interest in all this is the role played by films and film personalities.
 It was the DMK that first attempted to use cinema for propaganda.
-Annadurai had once said that if it takes 10,000 political meetings to convey one message, it only takes one single ‘hit’ movie to deliver the same.
-He and Karunanidhi set out on that venture.
-Films scripted by Annadurai (like Velaikkaari and Oriravu) were well-received, and their political content made a great impact.
-But it was Karunanidhi who really hit it big as a scriptwriter.
+Annadurai had once said that if it takes 10,000 political meetings to convey one message, it only takes one single 'hit' movie to deliver the same.
+He and his discipline Karunanidhi set out on that venture.
+Films scripted by Annadurai like Velaikkaari and Oriravu were well-received, and its political content made great impact.
+But it was Karunanidhi who really hit it big as script-writer.

-Karunanidhi developed a style that was flowery and alliterative, and it soon became very popular.
-Courtroom scenes, inquiries in royal courts in historical movies, and short dramas introduced into films that had a modern setting, all provided ample scope for Karunanidhi’s captivating prose.
-His reputation had producers advertising their movies by proclaiming, “Story and Dialogue by Kalaignar (Artiste) M Karunanidhi”.
-When film titles were projected in cinema halls, his name would be shown ahead of the stars and greeted with applause.
-There were others to follow Karunanidhi in both content and style – Aasaithamby, Krishnaswamy, Maaran and Kannadasan.
+Karunanidhi developed a writing style that was flowery and alliterative, and it soon became very popular.
+Courtroom scenes, inquiries in royal courts in historical movies and short dramas introduced into films that had a modern setting, provided ample scope for Karunanidhi's captivating prose.
+His reputation had producers advertising their movies by proclaiming, "Story and Dialogue by Kalaingar (Artiste) M. Karunanidhi".
+When film titles were projected in the cinema halls, his name would be shown ahead of the stars and greeted with applause.
+There were others to follow Karunanidhi in both content and style — Aasaithamby, Krishnaswamy, Maaran and Kannadasan.

-When the DMK began using actors for political propaganda, the Congress leader Kamaraj dismissed them derisively as koothaadigal (performers).
+When the DMK began using actors for political propaganda, the Congress leader Kamaraj dimissed them derisively as Koothaadigal (performers).
 Congress stalwarts argued that those wearing make-up should not enter politics.
-But the Congress had to soon reconsider and rely on people like Sivaji Ganeshan and Kannadasan who had crossed over from the DMK.
+But the Congress had to soon change roles and rely on people like Sivaji Ganeshan and Kannadasan who had crossed over from the DMK.

 So powerful and lasting has been the MGR legacy that, 12 years after his death, the crowd cheered madly when Sonia Gandhi merely mentioned his name at an election meeting in Tamil Nadu.

 The popularity of MGR within the party and state caused major convulsions.
-In a bid to counteract the phenomenon, Karunanidhi encouraged his son M K Muthu to enter the film industry.
-The father, while in office as Chief Minister, wrote the story and dialogue for Muthu’s first film Pillaiyo Pillai (Oh, What a Son).
-Muthu Fan clubs were set up overnight, with father Karunanidhi’s backing.
+In a bid to counteract the phenomenon, Karunanidhi encouraged his son M.K.
+Muthu to enter movies.
+The father, while in office as chief minister, wrote the story and dialogue for Muthu's first film Pillaiyo Pillai (Oh, What a Son).
+Muthu Fan clubs were set up overnight, with father Karunanidhi's backing.

 The all-India release

 This possibility, however, may be offset by the increasing Rajnikanth hype in the state.
-The rationale for Rajni’s entry into politics is simply opposition to the politics of Jayalalitha (in a recent hit film, he even had a female character largely modelled on her).
-Rajnikanth is the reigning Tamil superstar, whose hold over the masses is reminiscent of MGR’s.
-He has a massive fan club, which is exerting enormous pressure on him to actively enter politics.
-Rajnikanth, though not actively involved, openly appealed to voters in 1996 and 1998 on behalf of the DMK alliance.
-At present, he has adopted a neutral stance because the original alliance between the DMK and the Tamil Maanila Congress broke up.
+The rationale for Rajni's entry into politics is simply opposition to the politics of Jayalalitha.
+(In a recent hit film, he even had a female character largely modelled on Jayalalitha.)
+Rajnkanth is the reigning Tamil superstar, whose hold over the masses is reminiscent of MGR's.
+He has a massive fan club behind him, which is exerting enormous pressure on him to enter active politics.
+Though not actively involved in politics, Rajnikanth openly appealed to voters in 1996 and 1998 on behalf of the DMK alliance.
+At present, he has adopted a neutral stance because the original alliance between the DMK and the TMC (Tamil Maanila Congress) broke up.

-Unlike the earlier Dravidian film star politicians, Rajnikanth has a spiritual streak and takes his religion seriously.
-Analysts predict that if he enters the fray it may be on a Hindu nationalist platform, either in alliance with or as a part of the BJP.
+Unlike the earlier Dravidian filmstar-politicians, Rajnikanth has a spiritual streak in him and takes his religion seriously.
+Analysts preict that if he enters the fray it may be on a Hindu nationalist platform, either in alliance with or as an integral part of the BJP.

-Given Rajnikanth’s current popularity and the continuing scenario of film stars dominating election campaigns, in all likelihood Tamil cinema will continue to hold sway over the region’s political future.
-Rajnikanth, however, signifies more than a mere continuum.
+Given Rajnikanth's current popularity and the continuing scenario of filmstars dominating election campaigns, there is every likelihood that Tamil cinema will continue to hold sway over the region's political future.
+Rajnikanth, however, signifies more than a mere con tinuum.
 The bus conductor from Bangalore is a shining example of individual achievement.
-But when he enters politics, he should not be selling those tickets.
+Only that when he enters politics, he should not be selling those tickets.